kahwee/crescendo/README.md

 Crescendo is a set of tools to let developers implement uploading.
 It includes the following:

+ * CrescendoFileBehavior: A behavior that handles uploads.
- * CrescendoBehavior: A behavior that handles uploads with little configuration.
+ * CrescendoFileOwnerBehavior: A behavior that handles relations of uploads.
  * CrescendoHelper: A helper that returns the HTML image element after doing resizing on the fly using the wonderous phpthumb class.

 How to make it work